damdoy/ice40_ultraplus_examples/dsp/README.md

 a <- a + (a*a)
 a == 581406
 ```
+If the result of this calculation is correct, it will light up the LED as white.

 Two implementations of this calculation are made, one without DSP `calc.v` and the other using a DSP block `calc_dsp.v`, they apply the above calculation one operation per cycle and light up the led if the result is correct.